rowanc1/lecture-python-intro/lectures/input_output.md

-After  introducing the input-output model, we describe some of its connections to {doc}`linear programming lecture <lp_intro>`.
+After  introducing the input-output model, we describe some of its connections to [linear programming lecture](lp_intro.md).

 ## Input-output analysis